 While the individual components probably aren’t the highest quality you could put your hand to, but reviewers have found they’re perfectly passable.
 In fact, while the relatively lightweight bag might not present enough of a challenged for seasoned boxers, it’s arguably better for those just starting out.
 All in all, a great value package.

 Built like the proverbial brick outhouse, this heavy-duty punchbag takes our top spot for its quality and durability.
-At 45kg, it’s firmly in the ‘heavy bag’ category, which is good news for avid fighters, meaning it won’t swing quite as much as more lightweight punch bags, and that you’ll get more of a chance to improve your strength.
+At 45kg, it’s firmly in the ‘heavy bag’ category, which is good news for avid fighters, meaning it won’t swing quite as much as more lightweight punch bags, and you’ll get more of a chance to improve your strength.
 The 10-year guarantee that comes with it is reassuring, too.

-Best punch bags: best angle punch bags
+Best angle punch bags

 When practising your devastating uppercut or unleashing a barrage of Street Fighter-style combos, you want a bag that can handle it.
 That would be this, the Lonsdale PU Angle Bag.
 The PU leather outer is tough and durable, designed to resist wear and tear, but the filling is soft and shock-absorbing to save your hands and wrists, and despite this, reviewers still reported a thoroughly satisfying thud on impact.

-Best punch bags: best free-standing punch bags
+Best free-standing punch bags

 This extra-large training bag is all about that base.
 Now, while having a bag that swings and sways all over the place might be good practice for bar brawls, it’s hardly becoming a pro, which is why reviewers love this XXL Century training bag.
-Standing at a respectable 5’9, it’s a pretty stoic opponent that does move, but unlike a hanging bag, doesn’t swing away and give you time to reset, so it’s a great one for short, high-intensity workouts.
-Its freestanding design also means you can move all around it, and then dispatch it to the shed when it hands your ass to you.
+Standing at a respectable 5’9, it’s a pretty stoic opponent that does move, but unlike a hanging bag, it doesn’t swing away and give you time to reset, so it’s a great one for short, high-intensity workouts.
+Its freestanding design also means you can move all around it and then dispatch it to the shed when it hands your ass to you.

-Best punch bags: Best speed ball
+Best speed ball

 You can punch heavy bags all day if you want, but if you would like to improve accuracy and speed, you want to get a Hatton Speed Bag.
 This bag is sturdy enough to be used commercially and has a heavy-duty leather shell as well as a reinforced nylon loop attachment.

-How to buy the best punch bag
+How to buy the best punch bag for you

 It’s worth considering the material of your punchbag.
-Most standard ones are made using fake leather, giving them the strength to take regular pummelling without showing much in the way of wear and tear.
+Most standard ones are made using fake leather, giving them the strength to take regular pummelling without showing much wear and tear.
 Genuine leather bags are great, too, but they’re a bit softer and can often be more expensive.
 The best filling for punchbags is textile, but foam is a decent alternative, albeit not as 'authentic'.

 Are punching bags a good workout?

 Punching a bag is certainly a better option from a general health perspective than sitting on the sofa all day, binge-watching Netflix.
-When done correctly, punch bag workouts can provide a full body workout and even improve cardiovascular fitness.
+When done correctly, punch bag workouts can provide a full-body workout and even improve cardiovascular fitness.
 Just make sure you keep your body moving and bounce around as you lay those punches on the bag.
 For inspiration, learn the basics of boxing with FightCamp co-founder Tommy Duquette and try the best boxing workout for weight loss by clicking on the link.
 Here is another one from Tommy: a 12-minute boxing full body workout to get you fighting fit.